openfheorg/openfhe-network-examples/README.md

 The PRE Network example is built with the google RPC framework.
 Please note one has to install gRPC and Google Protobufs before this can be compiled (see section below).
+Some detailed information on how gRPC is used for client/server examples can be found in the file `src/pre_grpc_demo/Grpc_files_explained.md`

 GRPC also allows authenticated connections between the clients and server using `ssl`.
 This is done by generating certificates for the servers and clients using the scripts in `scripts/authentication`.
 The folder in which the certificate files